Bells Are Ringing (musical): Productions

 A Broadway revival, directed by Tina Landau and choreographed by Jeff Calhoun, opened on April 12, 2001, at the Plymouth Theatre where, struggling to overcome mediocre reviews and ongoing hostility between the show's producers and its cast and crew, it finally closed after 68 performances and 36 previews.
 The cast included Faith Prince as Ella, Marc Kudisch as Jeff, David Garrison, and Beth Fowler.

 The Union Theatre in London staged a revival of Bells Are Ringing in late 2010, with leading lady Anna-Jane Casey in the role of Ella Peterson.
 The production was well reviewed and sold out its brief run.

 In November 2010, New York City Center's Encores! series produced a semi-staged concert of the show starring Kelli O'Hara, Will Chase, and Judy Kaye.
 Reviews for O'Hara were excellent, but critics felt the show itself was too dated for modern audiences.
 Ben Brantley in his New York Times review wrote: "Ms. O’Hara is the possessor of a liquid soprano that was made for the shimmering romantic confessions so essential to classic American musicals.
-Offering sincerity without saccharine, her voice seems to emerge almost involuntarily, as if she just couldn’t help acting on an irresistible urge.
+Offering sincerity without saccharine, her voice seems to emerge almost involuntarily, as if she just couldn't help acting on an irresistible urge.
 Though obviously highly trained, that voice brims with a conversational ease that makes you forget that singing is not usually the form we choose for confiding in others, even in this age of 'Glee'...
 This 1956 musical...was revived on Broadway only nine years ago (with Faith Prince), and it seemed irretrievably dated then."

 Porchlight Music Theatre presented Bells Are Ringing as a part of "Porchlight Revisits" in which they stage three forgotten musicals per year.
 It played in Chicago, Illinois, in October 2014, and was directed by Michael Weber and Dina DiCostanzo, with music directed by Linda Madonia.

-Hayes Theatre Co in Sydney, Australia presented Bells Are Ringing in 2022, as part of their Neglected Musicals series.
+The Hayes Theatre in Sydney, Australia presented Bells Are Ringing in 2022, as part of their Neglected Musicals series.
 The show was performed in full with scripts in hand, accompanied by a piano after only one day's rehearsal.
 Penny McNamee starred as Ella Peterson, with Direction by Luke Joslin.